quantum-tinkerer/pymablock/docs/source/tutorial/andreev_supercurrent.md

 :::{admonition} Avoid square roots
 :class: dropdown tip

-Using square roots can lead to complicated expressions, because assumptions about the arguments of square roots are not automatically inferred by sympy.
+Using square roots leads to complicated expressions, because assumptions about the arguments of square roots are not automatically inferred by sympy.
 For example, $\sqrt{a^2}$ is not equivalent to $a$, but rather $\lvert a \rvert$.
 To avoid lengthy expressions from unsimplified expressions with square roots, we replace them with $E_{\alpha}$, $u_{\alpha}$, and $v_{\alpha}$.
-These will appear in the effective Hamiltonian, and we will substitute their values at the end of the calculation.
+These will appear in the effective Hamiltonian, so we substitute their values at the end of the calculation.
 :::

 ```{code-cell} ipython3